Sarcastic Voyage - Nick and Willikins - Nick and Willikins Are Dead

 • Nick's father would end up being an analog for Rupert Murdoch, so I suppose they both exist in-universe.
 If that matters to anyone.
 (It doesn't matter to me, so I can't imagine anyone else cares much.)

-• I'm certain I have at least five full minutes of Matt singing the Mario invincibility theme.
+• I'm certain I have at least five full minutes of Maggie singing the Mario invincibility theme.

 • Of course English God sounds like Brian Blessed.
 Who else would he sound like?